Geo-VM/Docs/docs/products/game-servers.md

 [Click here](https://geo-vm.net/products/minecraft) to see the products price.

 - ❓ What games we support?
-We support Minecraft, Terraria, Rust, Teamspeak.
+We support Minecraft, Terraria and Teamspeak.